In this article, we will discuss the essential topic of jurisprudence “Sociological School of Jurisprudence”. Let’s begin.

 August Comte was the first writer to use the term ‘sociology’ which he described as a positive science of social facts.
 After that, many writers and jurists tried to find a link between sociology and law.
 Comte said that Society is like an organism and it could progress when it is guided by Scientific Principles.

 Meaning of Sociological school of jurisprudence:-

-In sociological school, law is considered as instrument of social welfare.
+In sociological school, the law is considered as an instrument of social welfare.
 The main idea of Sociological school is to establish a relation between the law and society.
 Sociological jurists see society as one single unit.
 Law is the only source, which controls the behavior of the individual in a society.
 In such a society, they found that there was a certain conflict of interest.
 For this purpose, the notion of law was linked with sociology and it becomes sociological Jurisprudence.

 August Comte as a father of sociology laid down certain means of social investigation.
 Those are: